TheLegendAli/DeepLab-Context/README.md

       year={2015}
     }

-Note that if you use the densecrf implementation, plase consult and cite the following paper:
+Note that if you use the densecrf implementation, please consult and cite the following paper:

     @inproceedings{KrahenbuhlK11,
       title={Efficient Inference in Fully Connected CRFs with Gaussian Edge Potentials},